Andy Dirks

 Andrew Lee Dirks (born January 24, 1986) is an American former professional baseball outfielder.
 He attended Haven High School in Haven, Kansas, and was drafted by the Detroit Tigers in 2008.
 Dirks made his Major League Baseball (MLB) debut with the Tigers in 2011.
 He played all three outfield positions in his three seasons in the major leagues.

 College career

 Dirks attended Wichita State University, where he played for the Wichita State Shockers baseball team.
 In 2007, his junior year, he boasted a .320 batting average, 31 runs batted in and 19 steals.
 He had previously played two seasons at Hutchinson Community College.
 Dirks was named a Missouri Valley Conference All Star for the 2008 season.
+He also played for the Fayetteville Swampdogs of the Coastal Plain League in 2005.